 - Make sure placement of the dumbbells are beneath the shoulders and set wide enough to get your chest to the ground.

 - As you drop, whether you step back or jump, make sure you have tight core stability and tension holding your chest high.

 - When you jump or press back up your legs should be straight under yourself, to have a solid foundation for the press or snatch.

 - Use your momentum to get pop and hinge your hips getting the weight from the floor up overhead for your snatch

 - The movement from the dumbbells overhead is very similar to the same movement of a kettlebell swing, therefore keep your hands straight and together.

 Devil's Press: Takeaway

-Devil's press is a phenomenal compound functional movement.
-It can benefit your workout performance, by improving your muscular and aerobic endurance capacity, increasing strength, enhancing body composition and maximizing athletic performance.
+The devil's press is a phenomenal compound functional movement.
+It can benefit your workout performance, by improving your muscular and aerobic endurance capacity, increasing strength, enhancing body composition, and maximizing athletic performance.
 If you find the devil's press in your programming, don't fret, pace yourself, breathe, and be consistent in your movement pattern.
 If you can do that, you'll find yourself in a better position than your competition.

 Need Help With Optimizing Your Nutrition And Training Plan To Finally Get The Results You've Been Waiting For?

 SWOLVERINE IS AN ENDURANCE ATHLETE AND ACTIVE LIFESTYLE BRAND.
 MADE FOR THE ELITE ATHLETE, AND THE STRONG-WILLED OUR PRODUCTS WERE DESIGNED TO FUEL YOUR ATHLETIC PERFORMANCE.
 WE PERFORM WHEN YOU PERFORM.